rmsrosa/nbbinder/README.md

 ## Example

 The most convenient way to use the module, or script, is via a configuration file.
-For instance, consider the following `config.yml`, in the same directory as the notebooks, and with the following content:
+For instance, consider the following `config_nb_alice.yml`:

 ```yaml
 directory: